lunacik/data_collector/README.md

-# Data collection and distribution
+# Fault tolerant data collection and distribution
 ### Abstract
 Purpose of this project is to simulate a device which at random period writes data to the file while some other service collects this data and transmits it over http to the server.
 Data generating service must group data into files.
 Data collecting service must distribute available data every one minute.
 Files containing data that was already distributed shall be removed from the filesystem.